fbpx

 Grasslands Project

-MAX Power’s initial drilling is expected to focus on a high-priority area within its Grasslands Project where an extensive review of publicly accessible well data has revealed a recent inadvertent and initially overlooked discovery of Natural Hydrogen associated with rare basement source rocks, the first known such occurrence in Western Canada.
+MAX Power’s initial focus at Grasslands is on a high-priority area where an extensive review of publicly accessible well data has revealed a recent inadvertent and initially overlooked discovery of Natural Hydrogen associated with rare basement source rocks, the first known such occurrence in Western Canada.
 The occurrence is in a well offsetting the property, which was drilled in 2022 by an exploration company not focused on Natural Hydrogen, and for whom the current MAX Power technical team provided geological and operational support.
 In that role, the MAXX team was responsible for organizing, collecting, and interpreting geophysical, geological, and gas composition data.

 Permits covering an area stretching 75 km east-west and up to 10 km north-south were acquired from the government next to this discovery, amplifying MAX Power’s first-mover advantage.
 As the map outlines, this is a highly strategic area for Natural Hydrogen exploration.